DavesCodeMusings/container-central/docs/Webhooks.md

 http://mypi.home:8088/stacks/git
 ```

 That's it.
 Adjust the domain name to suit your configuration and plug that into Gitea for the target URL.
-Configure Gitea for a GET request and trigger on PUSH events, save, and you're done.
+Configure Gitea for a POST request and trigger on PUSH events, save, and you're done.

 ## Testing the Webhook
 After configuring the webhook, add a new Docker Compose YAML file to your Gitea repository.